Lecture Overview

 Deep Learning Application Course

-An advanced course group to learn the latest research results such as large-scale language models (LLM), deep reinforcement learning, deep generative models, and world models in depth and apply them to your own research and business.
+An advanced course series to learn the latest research results such as large-scale language models (LLMs), deep reinforcement learning, deep generative models, and world models in depth and apply them to your own research and business.

 Web Engineering Course